rux616/biraitbec-workbase-improved/README.md

     - Type the command `Installer.cmd` and hit "Enter".
 - The script appears stuck at "Patched BA2 archive folder:".
     - The script has opened up a window to enable you to choose the folder where the patched BA2 archives will go.
 Sometimes this window gets hidden behind others, so hit the Windows+Tab key combination, look for a window titled "Browse For Folder", then click on it.
+- The script appears to be stuck at some part of the process.
+    - Try scrolling down.
+Sometimes if you scroll up, the window won't continue to follow the script output.
 - In some cases, there is something called Group Policy that may be applied to a computer.
 If Group Policy disables PowerShell scripts, this script simply will not work.
 The Group Policy disabling PowerShell must itself be disabled before this script will work.
+- In rare cases the script might fail with an error about it not being able to get information about your drives.
+    - Open an elevated command prompt.
+        - Open the Windows menu.
+        - Type "command prompt".
+        - Choose "Run as administrator".
+    - Once the elevated command prompt has been opened, type the following commands, hitting the `<enter>` key after each one.
+        - `sc config vss start= demand`
+        - `sc config smphost start= demand`
+        - `sc stop SMPHost`
+        - `sc stop vss`
+        - `sc config winmgmt start= disabled`
+        - `net stop winmgmt`
+        - `Winmgmt /salvagerepository %windir%\System32\wbem`
+        - `Winmgmt /resetrepository %windir%\`
+        - `sc config winmgmt start= auto`
+    - Reboot your computer.
+    - Try the script again.
-- Don't rename the repack files.
-This script has some limited flexibility for recognizing file names appended with things like "(1)" or " - Copy" and such, but not much more than that.
+- **Don't rename the repack files.** This script has some limited flexibility for recognizing file names appended with things like "(1)" or " - Copy" and such, but not much more than that.

 ([TOC](#table-of-contents))